Ebola: What you need to know

 Tests and diagnosis

-If Ebola is suspected, the patient should be isolated, and public health professionals notified.
-Ebola virus infections can be diagnosed definitively in a laboratory through several types of tests.11
+Before Ebola can be diagnosed, other diseases should be ruled out, and, if Ebola is suspected, the patient should be isolated.
+Public health professionals should be notified immediately.
+Ebola virus infections can be diagnosed definitively in a laboratory through several types of tests, including:

-- Antigen-capture enzyme-linked immunosorbent assay (ELISA) testing
+- Antigen-capture enzyme-linked immunosorbent assay (ELISA) testing.

-- IgM ELISA
+- IgM ELISA.

-- Polymerase chain reaction (PCR)
+- Polymerase chain reaction (PCR).

 - Virus isolation.